Allied Health Science

 Request Information

-While you may be able to take some general education courses at this campus, all other courses, including specialized courses, will be taken online.
+While you may be able to take some general education courses at the campuses, all other courses, including specialized courses, will be taken online.

 Admissions Requirements